the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 extension, but `Colimit`{.Agda}, being an instance of `Lan`{.Agda}, packages an _arbitrary_ functor $\{*\} \to \cC$.

-Since Agda does not compare functors for $\eta$-equality, we have to shuffle our data around manually.
+Since we have defined the type `Functor`{.Agda} without $\eta$-equality, we have to shuffle our data around manually.
 Fortunately, this isn't a very long computation.

 ```agda
   cocone : D => Const coapex